quasarframework/quasar/docs/src/pages/backend-and-api/firebase/structure.md

   'serverConnection'
 ],
 ```
-Our boot file will not actually be the firebaes service itself, but a point in which to bring in the firebase service.
+Our boot file will not actually be the firebase service itself, but a point in which to bring in the firebase service.
 This is done in case you need or want to switch out your backend to another cloud provider or traditional backend api interface.

 **/src/boot/serverConnection.js**
 ```js